algosup/2024-2025-project-4-web-fpga-team-1/functionalSpecifications/functionalSpecifications.md

 [^3]: A web interface is a user-friendly website or online tool that lets you interact with a system or application through your web browser.
 It's like a control panel on the internet where you can click buttons, enter information, and see results without needing special software.

+[^4]: A web app is like a website that you can interact with, it like an application you can use on your phone, hence instead of use an application store to download it, you use it through a web browser like Chrome or Safari.

-[^4]: Translation of the application into an electrical equivalent.
+[^5]: Translation of the application into an electrical equivalent.
 It creates a netlist (which can be exported as a netlist).

-[^5]: Place and Route is the packing of the netlist component in the FPGA available BEL (Place).
+[^6]: Place and Route is the packing of the netlist component in the FPGA available BEL (Place).
 Then a route for signals between each BEL is selected (Route).
 A timing netlist is created and can be exported in verilog.

-[^6]: A testbench is a crucial tool in the design and verification process, helping to ensure that digital circuits and systems function correctly before they are manufactured.
+[^7]: A testbench is a crucial tool in the design and verification process, helping to ensure that digital circuits and systems function correctly before they are manufactured.

-[^7]: A netlist is like a recipe for building an electronic circuit.
+[^8]: A netlist is like a recipe for building an electronic circuit.
 It tells you what components you need and how to put them together (connections) to create a functioning circuit.

-[^8]: Verilog is a language used to program a system using the FPGA layout.
+[^9]: Verilog is a language used to program a system using the FPGA layout.
 It use to writting instruction to the system.

-[^9]: These are the hardware electrical ressources available inside the FPGA like fliflop, Look-Up-Table (LUT), Block RAM....
+[^10]: These are the hardware electrical ressources available inside the FPGA like fliflop, Look-Up-Table (LUT), Block RAM....

-[^10]: A web app is like a website that you can interact with, it like an application you can use on your phone, hence instead of use an application store to download it, you use it through a web browser like Chrome or Safari.

-[^11]: A backend interface is a part of a software application working behing the display.
-In this case, that indicate a part of the software where the teacher could add an example with a Verilog file.

-[^12]: HTML, CSS and JavaScript are pagramations languages usually used for the web.
+[^11]: HTML, CSS and JavaScript are pagramations languages usually used for the web.
 It is what we use for this project.

-[^13]: A flip-flop is a tiny switch in circuits that store one bit of data (0 or 1) and helps control when data changes.
+[^12]: A flip-flop is a tiny switch in circuits that store one bit of data (0 or 1) and helps control when data changes.

-[^14]: A LUT4 is a small table that can execute simple logical operations, such as AND, OR or NOT, on up to four inputs.
+[^13]: A LUT4 is a small table that can execute simple logical operations, such as AND, OR or NOT, on up to four inputs.